shaneapowell/docker-zenphoto/README.md

 ```

-# Behind a Proxy
+# Served from a sub-path
-ZenPhoto can be easily put behind a host routed proxy (like Caddy or Traefik) without any issue at all.  eg (photos.mydomain.com)

-If you try to however proxy ZenPhoto behind a sub-path, you will run into an issue. eg (www.mydomain.com/photos/).
-ZenPhoto tries to automaticaly determine it's base path for us.
-In this case, the base path is `/`.
-If you need to place zenphoto behind a subpath, you'll need to manually modify your `zp-data/zenphoto.cfg.php` file.
-Find the line near the bottom and uncomment it with the appropriate path.
+By default, this container serves up all your content from the root path `/`.
+If you wish to allow access through a specific sub-path  eg:`/photos/`, you'll need to make 2 small modifications.
+You must manually edit your `zp-data/zenphoto.cfg.php` file.
 ```
 // define('WEBPATH', '/zenphoto');
 ```